hamdikavak/hamdikavak.github.io/c0_research.md

 ![M&S and Data Science]({{ site.baseurl }}/images/pages/research_area_small.png)

 <br/>
-Here is a list of research projects that I am involved as a participant, mentor, or lead.
+Here is a list of research projects that I am involved as a participant, mentor, or lead and are highlighted according to the schema colors above.
 Click on the title to see the details.

 Legend: <i style="color:#008500" class="fas fa-plus-square"></i> new &nbsp;&nbsp;
  <i style="color:#FE7B0E" class="fas fa-sync-alt"></i> ongoing &nbsp;&nbsp;